 Geoffrey Guy, MD, the founder of GW Pharmaceuticals, observed in a postconference interview, "CBD was considered a 'minor cannabinoid' when we started looking at it.
 Now it's the focus of considerable research."
 Studies sponsored by GW have already established the medical potential of THCV and CBG (Cannabigerol).
 The company has a three-year plan to produce plant extracts in which other "minor" cannabinoids predominate, and, in concert with Otsuka scientists, to screen their components for biological activity.
-"We've got to stop thinking of the targets for phyto-cannabinoids as 'cannabinoid receptors," says Guy.
+"We've got to stop thinking of the targets for phyto-cannabinoids as 'cannabinoid receptors,'" says Guy.
 "We should be asking 'Which receptors are activated by the plant polyphenols?""

 Clearly there is more to cannabis than just THC.
-There are other components -"minor" cannabinoids, terpenoids and Kristen Peskuski, William Courtney flavonoids - that affect our bodies through various mechanisms and might be developed into useful medications.
+There are other components flavonoids- that affect our bodies through various mechanisms and might be developed into useful medications.
 The field of cannabis therapeutics is just opening up.